grantjr1842/delayed-streams-modeling/docs/BETTER_AUTH_INTEGRATION.md

 ### WebSocket Authentication

-The session token is automatically passed to WebSocket connections via the `auth_id` query parameter:
+The session token is automatically passed to WebSocket connections via the `token` query parameter:

 ```typescript
 // In Conversation.tsx